metayeti/YABS.js/README.md

 ---

 Please note that this is a "dumb" build system which only deals with individual files.
 It does not combine source files and it does not understand `import`, `export` or `require`.
-It does not do any parsing of the sources (except HTML, to an extent).
-What it does is roughly the following:
+What it does is, roughly, the following:

 1. Clones the hierarchy of files provided, updating only newer files into the output directory, typically "build/"